adammurdoch/kotlin-tools/base-plugins/README.md

 Can be applied with `net.rubygrapefruit.jvm.cli-app` to create a native binary to use in the application distribution, instead of using a launcher script.
 Uses `graalvm` to create the native binary.

+## `net.rubygrapefruit.jvm.ui-app`

+Builds a desktop UI application implemented in Kotlin/JVM and that presents a Swing or JavaFX UI.
+Expects that the application uses the JVM module system.

+- Creates a macOS application bundle.
+- Adds `application { }` block.

 ## `net.rubygrapefruit.plugin`

 A convention plugin for implementing Gradle plugins using Kotlin.